 Maureen Paley is pleased to present the sixth solo exhibition by Sarah Jones and her first in the gallery’s new location at 60 Three Colts Lane.

 The new work by Sarah Jones builds upon her distinct photographic language that dissolves the hazy glare of day into the weight of a photographic night, condensing a recognizable sense of location with the photographer’s studio.
 Her subjects and objects are chosen as much for their illusionary surfaces as for their metaphysical and metaphorical potential.
-The imagery in her latest work references Cocteau’s 1930 film Le Sang d’un Poète (The Blood of a Poet), the first film in his Orphic trilogy, in which the artist-protagonist enters a parallel dreamscape of hallucinogenic allegories hidden behind doors, screens and windows, or found in fluid mirrors.
-By merging three-dimensionality and transparency into the two-dimensional photograph, Jones’ work suggests a space for possibility that serves as both a memento mori and a way to re-animate a scene.
+The imagery in her latest work references Cocteau’s 1930 film Le Sang d’un Poète (The Blood of a Poet), the first film in his Orphic trilogy, in which the artist-protagonist enters a parallel dreamscape of hallucinogenic allegories hidden behind doors, screens and windows.
+By merging three-dimensionality and transparency into the two-dimensional photograph, Jones’ work suggests a space for possibility that serves as both a memento mori and a prop to re-animate a scene.

 A preserved magpie appears on a faux natural wooden perch in Magpie (Camera) (I) and (II) - stilled again by the artist’s camera.
 Known to be a singular creature that collects objects that catch the light, the magpie’s behaviour can be seen to resemble the optics of a camera lens.
 Jones’ magpie is shaped by the mechanics of the image and is presented once, and, once more in reverse, as if reflected in a mirror.
 Mynah (Mimic) (I) presents an example of this particular bird set in an artificial tableau.
 Muted within the image, mynah birds are known for their ability to imitate the human voice and other ambient sounds.